When Do You Want To Go?

 Whether you are trying to decide which region to visit first, or you aren’t quite sure what exactly the differences are between Arctic and Antarctic cruises - we’ve put together some of the most important things you should know about each.

 One of the biggest reasons to visit the Arctic is undoubtedly the wildlife.
 The polar bear is the main attraction, and spotting one of these beautiful creatures is a highlight of any cruise holiday.
 Whales, walruses, and seals are also in abundance.
-Depending on whether you take a Classic Arctic voyage or focus on the Norwegian Coast, you may also catch a glimpse of puffins, the Arctic fox or even reindeer.

 Most people choose to visit the Arctic in summer due to higher temperatures, and almost constant day-light.
 July and August offer the best opportunities to view wildlife, Arctic flora, and explore further North as the ice melts away.

 More and more people are choosing to book their Arctic cruise in the winter, despite the colder temperatures and shorter days, for the chance at experiencing one of our planet’s most incredible weather phenomena - the Northern Lights.
-If the Aurora Borealis is on your bucket list, you may want to take a look at our Northern Lights Special cruise.

 The untouched continent.
 A land where no people live, no countries rule, and magical unspoilt landscapes await.
 Covering 10% of the world’s surface, most cruises to the region barely scratch the surface of this vast, uninhabitable, spectacular destination.
 Our cruises will take you as far as the Antarctic Peninsula, including the Falkland Islands, South Shetland Islands, and South Georgia.
 A cruise to Antarctica is the ultimate adventure.